anirudh-ramesh/openapi-red/README.md

 ## 5. Error handling

 You can choose how to handle a returning server error.
+The last server response object will be placed in msg.response instead of msg.error.
+This ensures that all 3 ways react the same.

 * `Standard`: The flow moves on normally.
 You have to handle an server error in your flow.
 * `Separate output`: Your flow will take a different way.